The Open Group Standards Process

 - The Open Group

-- An Open Group member
+- A member of The Open Group

 - A third party

-All Open Group Membership Agreements include provisions which define the general obligations of The Open Group and members of The Open Group in respect of confidential information.
+The Open Group Membership Agreements include provisions which define the general obligations of The Open Group and members of The Open Group in respect of confidential information.
 Individual non-disclosure agreements may apply to third-party information.

 These guidelines describe some of the practical steps to be taken to identify and protect confidential information, but they are always subject to the provisions of the relevant agreement.